 Human society is a complex, self-regulating, hierarchical system, structured in many ways.
-At the lowest level, the humanity was divided into three basic anthropological races – the white, yellow, and black, which were extended spatially, but not insurmountable boundaries.
-Subsequent the cross-breeding between the primary races provided more variability and polymorphism of the human species, but in the long historical perspective, they could level the anthropological differences, if the structuring of the human community would not have place in other ways.
-Along the anthropological structuring, humanity began structuring on the basis of family ties for the smallest building blocks of what were the kin community.
+At the lowest level, humanity was divided into three basic anthropological races – the white, yellow, and black, which were extended spatially, but not insurmountable boundaries.
+Subsequent the cross-breeding between the primary races provided more variability and polymorphism of the human species, but in the long historical perspective, they could level the anthropological differences, if the structuring of the human community would not have a place in other ways.
+Along with the anthropological structuring, humanity began structuring on the basis of family ties for the smallest building blocks of what were the kin community.
 Competition between different communities in the struggle for survival will inevitably lead to their integration into larger subsystems on the basis of one conspicuous feature.
 This feature became a common language, the emergence of which is not associated in itself with people's awareness of their specific community and is only a consequence of specific geographical conditions.
-The formation of separate languages occurred in a fairly confined geographical areas on certain natural laws, but awareness of the linguistic community people was mainly influenced by social factors.
-The feedback of social conditions influence on the further development of a common language as a sign of membership to a particular social and public group.
+The formation of separate languages occurred in fairly confined geographical areas on certain natural laws, but awareness of the linguistic community people was mainly influenced by social factors.
+The feedback of social conditions influences on the further development of a common language as a sign of membership to a particular social and public group.
 The awareness of such membership is a prerequisite for the formation of the primary ethnic entities.
-Later variable combinatorics of linguistic, cultural, religious, economic and political factors, intermittent by processes of integration and differentiation, formed the complicate structure of human society.
+Later variable combinatorics of linguistic, cultural, religious, economic, and political factors, intermittent by processes of integration and differentiation, formed the complicated structure of human society.

 On the Potential Possibilities of Different Nations and Races

-Undoubted achievements of European culture and, especially, the success of European science and technology gave and give warrant to think of some special talent of the Europeans.
-In our time, it is considered indecent to express such thoughts, but indirect evidence that such ideas are fairly common, can be found in historical scholarship.
+Undoubted achievements of European culture and, especially, the success of European science and technology gave and give the warrant to think of some special talent of the Europeans.
+In our time, it is considered indecent to express such thoughts, but indirect evidence that such ideas are fairly common can be found in historical scholarship.
 Formed even in the last century view of the special role of the Indo-Europeans in world history is supported by erroneous theories.
-One of these theories is the imaginary identity the culture of cord ornament and battle axes with the Indo-Europeans.
+One of these theories is the imaginary identity of the culture of cord ornament and battle-axes with the Indo-Europeans.
 Undoubtedly there is a psychological barrier to recognizing that the creators of this culture were the ancient Turks, moreover, by supposing their Urheimat somewhere in the Altai.
 To be fair to admit that the view of the Turkic identity of this culture is supported by some European scholars too.
-Turkic population of the Black Sea and Azov Sea in the 3rd mill BC was on a higher level of development than the Indo-Europeans, and had to have a great cultural influence on them, traces of which can be found in different Indo-European languages.
-Well-known European scientists do not dare to admit such effects, treating the obvious facts as random or founding for them fantastic assumption.
+The Turkic population of the Black Sea and Azov Sea in the 3rd mill BC was on a higher level of development than the Indo-Europeans and had to have a great cultural influence on them, traces of which can be found in different Indo-European languages.
+Well-known European scientists do not dare to admit such effects, treating the obvious facts as random or founding for them fantastic assumptions.

 That head start is largely the same for different people, and that they depend purely on natural factors, can speak Japanese example.
 Studies have shown that once they lived in proximity to the ancestors of the present Nani (Golds), Negidals, Oroches, Udege, Ulchi, Evenks, Evens, and others, now extinct, people.
-There are no evidences to suggest that the Japanese differed from them by some special abilities.
+There is no evidence to suggest that the Japanese differed from them by some special abilities.
 Later the Japanese moved to the isolated islands, called by their name, and, coming in the new environmental conditions, were forced to a new way of life – farming and sea fishing.
 Isolation and diverse economic activities determined the future course of development of Japanese society.
-Their neighbours, who settled in the vast expanses of Siberia and the Far East continued their former way of life and preserve the traditional social order.
+Their neighbors, who settled in the vast expanses of Siberia and the Far East continued their former way of life and preserve the traditional social order.
 Now the difference between the cultural achievements of once close peoples is enormous.

 On the Regeneration of Ethnoi